The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney's Edward Lear, a signed Intaglio print from 1964, is estimated to be worth between £2,750 and £4,100.
-This artwork has shown consistent value growth, with an average annual growth rate of 8%.
-This is a rare piece with an auction history of 9 total sales since its entry to the market in June 2003.
-In the last 12 months, the average selling price was £2,600 across 1 sale.
-Over the past five years, the hammer price has ranged from £2,600 in December 2024 to £2,845 in November 2023.
-The average return to the seller is £2,314.
+The value of David Hockney's Edward Lear, a signed Intaglio print from 1964, is estimated to be worth between £2,700 and £4,050.
+Over the past 12 months, the artwork has sold once, with an average selling price of £2,600.
+In the last five years, the hammer price has varied from £2,600 in December 2024 to £2,845 in November 2023.
+The average annual growth rate of this work is -12%.
+This piece is somewhat rare, having been sold 9 times at auction since its initial sale in June 2003.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis